— Click here for a low resolution Christmas Magic Lantern Show (smallest — 6Mb — best for phones)

 May be viewed with tickets only, which, with particulars, may be had of Mr. Munn, Walbrook, near the Royal Exchange; particulars also of G. Tahourdin, Esq.
 Solicitor, King's Beach-walk, Temple; of Messrs.
 Gaty and Haddon, Solicitors to the Commission, Angel-court, Thogmorton-street; and at the Auction Mart.

 So who is Albinia Countess of Dowager of Buckinghamshire", who is selling her lease?

-The orphaned boys of the Crimean War are evicted from their school on Wandsworth Common, and Emanuel takes over.
+The orphaned boys of the Crimean War are evicted from their "patriotic school" on Wandsworth Common, and Emanuel School takes over.
 A Magic Lantern Show softens the blow.